 On November 7, General Averell sent his infantry back to Beverly with prisoners and livestock then traveled east with his mounted troops to the Potomac River to re-supply.
 He led a third attack on the Virginia-Tennessee Railroad in early December and this success along with further operations in the spring of 1864 drove the remaining Confederate troops out of West Virginia.

 The state purchased the site in 1928 and dedicated it the following year as a memorial to the soldiers who fought and died there.
 In 1935 the Civilian Conservation Corps built an observation tower on the site along with a system of hiking trails throughout the scenic area.
 Droop Mountain Battlefield is part of the Civil War Discovery Trail which exists to teach visitors about the history of the Civil War.

 The Division of Parks took over administration of the site in 1937 and in 1974 a Civil War museum was constructed from a forest division cabin.
 The museum is open seasonally.
-Every other year on even numbered years in October the battle is reenacted on the site.
-There have even been reports of ghosts and voices been seen and heard on the battlefield.
+Every other year on even-numbered years in October the battle is reenacted on the site.
+There have even been reports of ghosts and voices being seen and heard on the battlefield.

 For nearby lodging, visit https://mountaintopcondos.com.